 Travellers should be aware that taking the above precautions against Hepatitis B virus will also help to prevent other blood borne viruses, such as HIV and hepatitis C, for which there are no available vaccines.

-Hepatitis B is available as part of a combined vaccine - Hepatitis A & B. However, the Combined Hep A & B Adult Vaccine is not advised for those under 16 years of age.
-A Paediatric version is available for those aged between 1 - 15 years of age.
+Information: The Combined Hep A & B Adult Vaccine is not advised for those under 16 years of age.
+There is a Paediatric version available for those aged between 1 - 15 years of age.

 After having the Hepatitis B vaccine, some people develop temporary soreness and redness at the injection site.
 Severe reactions are rare.